worthingtonse/client-prompts/Ideas In Progress/QMAIL/erd.md

     }

     FILES {
-        int AttachmentID PK "Unique ID for the attachment" int QMailID PK, FK "8 byte hald GUID" string Path "Path to the file and file name" enum FileType
+        int FileID PK "Unique ID for the attachment" int QMailID PK, FK "8 byte hald GUID" string Path "Path to the file and file name" enum FileType
         string SyncKey "Unique key for sync state"
     }

-    USER_FILES {
+    QMAIL_FILE_RECEIVERS {
-        int UserID PK "User's unique ID including coin ID, denomination and serial number" int FileID PK "Unique ID for each file"
+        int UserID PK "Reciever's unique ID"
+        int FileID PK "Unique ID for each file" int status "Unseen, Seen, Deleted"
     }

-    FILE_TYPES {
+    FILE_TYPE {
-        int ID PK "Used as a enum for file types" string FileType "The name of the file type"
+        int ID PK "Used as a enum for file types" string FileType "The name of the file type, Subject (Meta),Email, Attachment,Group Avitar" }
-    }

     USER ||--o{ USER_ALTERNATIVE_AUTHENTICATION : "has one or more" USER ||--o{ USER_MAILSERVER : "has"
-    USER ||--o{ USER_FILES : "has"
-    USER_FILES ||--o{ FILES : "has"
-    USER ||--o{ USER_FILES : "has"
+    FILES ||--o{ FILE_TYPE : "has"
     USER_MAILSERVER ||--o{ MAILSERVER : "contains"
     USER }o--|| QMAIL : "has zero or more"
-    QMAIL ||--o{ ATTACHMENT : "has zero or more"
+    QMAIL ||--o{ QMAIL_FILE_RECEIVERS  : "has one or more" FILES ||--o{ QMAIL_FILE_RECEIVERS  : "has one or more"

 ```